JoanaS2/Sea-Essence/README.md

 ---
 ### Lighthouse
+I used Lighthouse in the Chrome Developer Tools which tests the performance, accessibility, best practices and SEO of the website.

 ![Lighthouse Report](documentation/lighthouse_report.png)

-I used Lighthouse in the Chrome Developer Tools which tests the performance, accessibility, best practices and SEO of the website.
+## Solved Bugs
+- The footer on both pages was displayed in the middle of the screen causing the background image to shrink.
+It was found that the reason for this was because I was using too much padding.
+- Textarea was overflowing out of the div section.
+The display set to none solved the issue.
+- The navbar was losing its alignment when on smaller devices.
+My mentor suggested changing the margin and I also removed the height-align.

 ## Future Improvements
 * Optimize page load times and implement efficient and more navigation to enhance user satisfaction.